How to Create a Work from Home Routine That You’ll Actually Stick To

 Depending on your setup, you might also want to invest in a pair of noise-canceling headphones.
 Between dogs barking and kids running around, they could be an absolute game changer.
 Not sure where to start?
 Here are some of our editors’ go-tos.

-Draw Your To-Do ListYes, you read that right.
+3. Use To-Do ListsYes, you read that right.
 Instead of writing out tasks and ticking them off as you go, sketch them.
 Get in touch with your inner artist to doodle a load of laundry or that big presentation.
 A study published in The Quarterly Journal of Experimental Psychology found that participants were more likely to remember to do annoying tasks when they drew a picture of them.

 Juggling multiple projects?
 Stop and focus on one thing at a time.
 Once you’ve finished the first task, then move on to the next.
 That’s according to a study at Stanford University that found “people who multitask do not pay attention, control their memory or switch from one job to another as well as those who prefer to complete one task at a time.”